-"Actuator, antenna, bar, bearing, cantilever, capsule, catalyst, cone, cube, cylinder, die, diffraction grating, disk, fiber, filler, filter, funnel, gear, heat exchanger, hinge, honeycomb, insulator, lens, lever, light pipe, magnet, membrane, mesh, mirror, mixer, motor, needle, nozzle, piston engine, plate, prism, pulley, pump, reactor, refraction grating, relay, rocket, rotor, sensor, separator, sieve, sphere, spiral, spring, substrate, switch, syringe, tag, tetrahedron, tetrakaidecahedron, transducer, tube, turbine engine, valve, wedge, wheel" (Gordon, 2010).
+"Actuator, antenna, bar, bearing, cantilever, capsule, catalyst, cone, cube, cylinder, die, diffraction grating, disk, fiber, filler, filter, funnel, gear, heat exchanger, hinge, honeycomb, insulator, lens, lever, light pipe, magnet, membrane, mesh, mirror, mixer, motor, needle, nozzle, piston engine, plate, prism, pulley, pump, reactor, refraction grating, relay, rocket, rotor, sensor, separator, sieve, sphere, spiral, spring, substrate, switch, syringe, tag, tetrahedron, tetrakaidecahedron, transducer, tube, turbine engine, valve, wedge, wheel"

+(Gordon, 2010).

 One might agree with Laughlin, because this perhaps \$100 million investment so far has yet to yield a single commercial product (Gordon, 2010).
 But perhaps in time it will.
-Certainly, diatoms figure in an art form little appreciated by the art world: the careful arrangement of diatoms to produce patterns and pictures only visible with a microscope (Nagy, 2002; Matthias Burba, 2008; Kemp, 2009).
-Diatoms, including those from Antarctica, have appeared on postage stamps (Edlund, 2009).
+Certainly, diatoms figure in an art form little appreciated by the art world: the careful arrangement of diatoms to produce patterns and pictures only visible with a microscope (Nagy, 2002; Matthias Burba, 2008; Kemp, 2009) (Figure 2).
+Diatoms, including those from Antarctica, have appeared on postage stamps (Figure 3).

 Diatom nanotechnology is intimately tied to the field of morphogenesis, in which one tries to figure out how organisms get their shapes (i.e., morphology).
 This is one of the basic, unsolved problems of biology.
-One of the refreshing aspects of all this attention to diatoms is that, in order to manipulate them, most industrialists and their scientist collaborators believe it would help if we could figure out how diatoms actually create their silica structures.
+One of the refreshing aspects of all this attention to diatoms is that, in order to manipulate them, most industrialists and their scientist collaborators believe it would help to figure out how diatoms actually create their silica structures.
 Thus basic science is getting an enormous boost, and many pieces of the puzzle have been found, if not yet put together into a coherent mechanism (Gordon, 2008).
-So playing with all these "nanobaubles" just might lead to breakthroughs in our understanding of life in general: "Lots of money is sloshing around, and great fortunes are being made and lost....
-The allure of travelling in such a wild and lawless place is the ever-present possibility of making a serendipitous discovery of great importance" (Laughlin, 2005).
+So playing with all these nanobaubles just might lead to breakthroughs in our understanding of life in general: "Lots of money is sloshing around, and great fortunes are being made and lost....
+The allure of traveling in such a wild and lawless place is the ever-present possibility of making a serendipitous discovery of great importance" (Laughlin, 2005).

 The basics of diatom morphology have already been covered in this book (Scharek, 2010).
 Diatom assemblages of the Antarctic and the Austral Islands are unique in many respects.
 Firstly they inhabit either sea ice or cold to very cold waters (Medlin & Priddle, 1990).
 Secondly their habitats are subject to very strong winds.
 The latter phenomenon results in mixing of the assemblages.
 Hence marine and likewise terrestrial assemblages are composed of both marine and freshwater forms (Witkowski, Riaux-Gobin & Daniszewska-Kowalczyk, 2010).
 In addition the whole area determined as Southern Ocean is isolated from surrounding areas by a strong hydrologic barrier - the Polar Front.
 The existence of the Polar Front significantly reduces the exchange of the organisms with the other more northern geographic regions.
 Under such harsh environmental conditions peculiar diatom assemblages have developed composed of diatom species that are endemic for the Antarctic (Southern Ocean) as outlined by the Polar Front.
 Included in this assemblage are numerous genera, but the most interesting are Fragilariopsis and Eucampia.
 They are indicative either for marine ice or for conditions in the water column.
-Due to this they also play very important roles as indicators of climate change (Zielinski & Gersonde, 1997).
+Due to this they also play very important role as indicators of climate change (Zielinski & Gersonde, 1997).
+In our Figures 5-6 examples of taxa representing Fragilariopsis and Eucampia are shown, all endemic for the Southern Ocean (Hasle & Syvertsen, 1996).